leanchess/leanchess.github.io/index.md

 which brings us to:

-## Why the Os?
+## Why Os for Bishops?

-The reasons for denoting a bishop as O are many:
+Reasons for denoting a bishop as O are many:

 1. It is colloquially known as *офицер (officer)* in Russian-speaking cultures.
-1. It is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, and Marathi<sup>[1]</sup>.
+1. It is denoted as O in at least five different languages, namely: Albanian, Bulgarian, Estonian, Hindi, and Marathi<sup>[1]</sup>.
 1. BishOp contains an O, which brings it on par with kNight.
 1. It is mostly round.
 1. 7 bytes of code are removed thanks to the fact that K, N, O, P, Q and R are no farther than 7 positions apart in the ASCII table.

 ## Why Black on Brown?

-Again, there are numerous reasons for using this particular design in OSless editions:
+Again, there are numerous reasons for applying this particular design to OSless editions:

 1. Black is the best of all colors.
 1. LeanChess always plays black.